oracle-livelabs/oci/oci-visualizer-path-analyzer/lab1/lab1.md

         **Note**: If not directed to update/change a field, leave everything else as default.

 3. In the Subnets table, Click **Create Subnet** to create the  subnet.
-The  subnet will provide network access for the compute instance representing the client.
+The  subnet will provide network access for the compute instance representing the server.

     * Click **"Create Subnet"**
     * Name: **"hol-vcn2-snet"**